odoo/documentation/content/administration/upgrade.rst

    upgrade standard modules
 #.
 Downloading the upgraded database
 #.
 Importing the file into a database
-#. (*Optional*) Running a series of :ref:`custom migration scripts
+#. (*If applicable*) :ref:`Custom migration scripts <reference/upgrade/migration-scripts>`
-   <reference/upgrade/migration-scripts>` developed by third parties to upgrade custom modules
+   developed by the maintainer of your custom modules are ran to upgrade them.

 .. _upgrade/upgrade_report:

 .. note::
-   When an upgrade request is completed, an upgrade report is emailed and made available in the Discuss app.
-It contains important information about the changes introduced by the new version.
+   When an upgrade request is completed, an upgrade report is attached to the successful upgrade email and it becomes available in the Discuss app for users who are part of the "Administration / Settings" group.
+This report provides important information about the changes introduced by the new version.

 .. _upgrade/test_your_db:

 Testing the new version of the database
 ---------------------------------------

-It is essential to spend some testing the upgraded test database to ensure that you are not stuck in your day-to-day activities by a change in views, behavior, or an error message once the upgrade goes live.
+It is essential to spend some time testing the upgraded test database to ensure that you are not stuck in your day-to-day activities by a change in views, behavior, or an error message once the upgrade goes live.

 .. note::
    Test databases are neutralized, and some features are disabled to prevent them from impacting the